 Prior to July, Costco only had a dozen eCommerce positions open in any given month.
 Half to staff its online pharmacy and half to support its online store.
 This left little room to innovate online.
 That’s in the past.

-From software developers to business analysts, SEO specialists to automation analysts, Costco’s new eCommerce postings are signs it’s ready to innovate.
+From software developers to business analysts, from SEO specialists to automation analysts, most of Costco’s new eCommerce postings focus on improving the online store.
 The fact these postings are available to external candidates is also extraordinary.
 Costco historically “promotes from within” and fills office roles with store employees.
-It’s clear they’re struggling to fill all eCommerce and technology vacancies from within.
+It’s clear they’re struggling to fill all eCommerce vacancies from within.

 The fact Costco is playing catch up online is due to its legacy retail culture.
 Buy things, sell things.
-Mike Parrott, Costco’s SVP of eCommerce, is a 19 years Costco veteran with 17 of those years as head of hardlines merchandising.
+Mike Parrott, Costco’s senior VP of eCommerce, spent 17 years at Costco as head of hardline merchandising.
 He is no Marc Lore.

-Costco’s online strategy is purely about merchandising unique products at great value, just like its stores.
+Costco’s online strategy is purely about selling unique products at great value, just like its stores.
 Not about innovating on web experience, or offering convenient fulfillment options.
 Costco has in fact relied on Instacart for grocery delivery since 2017.
-Walmart and Target both delivery grocery themselves.
+Walmart and Target both deliver groceries themselves.